M-Rajabzadeh/Project_Based_Python/projects/lvl I/04 Streamlit Dashboard/README.md

 # Password Generator App with Streamlit

-## Project Overview
-The 'Password Generator Dashboard' is an interactive web application built with Python and Streamlit.
-It allows users to generate different types of passwords quickly, either randomly, as a memorable sequence of words, or as a pin code, based on their preferences.

 ## Introduction to Streamlit